 Admiral’s House by Maison Pierre in Plymouth, England

-Contained within Plymouth’s fortified peninsula, Admiral’s House is a safe bet for boutique hotel in England’s southern city.
-Connected with the nearby Bistrot Pierre restaurant, Maison Pierre is a self-service hotel with 14 individually styled room, each adding contemporary details to the 19th century townhouse.
+Contained within Plymouth’s fortified peninsula, Admiral’s House is a safe bet for those looking for a boutique hotel in England’s southern city.
+Connected operationally with the nearby Bistrot Pierre restaurant, Admiral’s House is a self-service hotel with 14 individually styled rooms, each adding contemporary details to the 19th century townhouse.
 The historic Royal William Yard surrounds the hotel, offering a unique perspective on Englands Ocean City while lending runners and swimmers with plenty to explore.

-The structure was originally built around 1830 to the plans of Sir John Rennie to serve as accommodation for the Royal Navy’s officer classes.
-Bistrot Pierre extensively and sympathetically restored the Georgian building, removing 20th-century modernisation to reinstate its original features like sash windows and period charm.
-The design by Gillespie Yunnie Architects pairs this classic architecture with modern, luxurious interior amenities to create stylish boutique rooms.
+The structure was originally built in the 1830s to the plans of Sir John Rennie, serving as accommodation for the Royal Navy’s officer classes.
+Bistrot Pierre’s involvements has prompted a sympathetic restoration of the Georgian building, removing 20th-century modernisation to reinstate its original features like sash windows and period charm.
+The design by Gillespie Yunnie Architects pairs this classic architecture with modern, luxurious interior amenities to create stylish, functional rooms.

 Bedrooms are spacious with large windows providing an airy feel.
-Single-pane sash windows may be hopeless sound and heat insulation – thankfully the latter is covered by upgraded HVAC.
-A comprehensive set of for-purchase snacks is available with a pair of warm cookies ready on arrival, a sure sign that hospitality if fully thought through and a nod to the opposing restaurant’s menu and breakfast for mornings.
+Single-pane sash windows may be hopeless for sound and heat insulation – thankfully the latter is covered by upgraded HVAC.
+A comprehensive set of for-purchase snacks is available with a pair of warm cookies ready on arrival, a sure sign that hospitality is fully through.
 Liberal hanging areas encourage guests to fully unpack for their stays, while floorspace allows for further at-home morning routines.

 If you make it to Plymouth, Crocadon is worth extending your journey for an exceptional meal with local produce mostly from the farm.
 Those familiar with L’Enclume and The Wilderness will be aware that the spectrum of what qualifies for Michelin is broad – Crocadon exists in the sweat spot between authenticity, price and quality.
 The Michelin-rated restaurant is located nine miles outside of town (bus stop at the end of their driveway, or else taxi in for £40).